What to take on the day of Surgery

 Your Health

-It is beneficial to be as healthy as you can possibly be prior to surgery.
-Making sure that you eat and drink a healthy balanced diet, keep up with your usual regular exercise routine as much as you are able, and get plenty of good night’s sleep will all be hugely beneficial to your body and mind in the build-up to, during and after your surgery.
+It is beneficial to be as healthy as you can be, prior to surgery.
+Making sure that you eat and drink a healthy balanced diet, keep up with your usual regular exercise routine as much as you can, and get plenty of good night’s sleep will all be hugely beneficial to your body and mind in the build-up to, during and after your surgery.

 Your Support